DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 set up on sign in or torn down on sign out.
 Deleting cached data and what not.
 It's an app wide event.
 Also, deep within my network layer, if the server reponds with 401 or 403, I need to sign out that user.
-The network layer doesn't care about view state, so firing off a `UserDidSigOutNotification` works well.
+The network layer doesn't care about view state, so firing off a `UserDidSignOutNotification` works well.

 **Bonus question: When should I use the Observer pattern?**